 Persian New Year: a celebration of culture, tradition and renewal

-By Jena Ali
+By Zhina Ali

-Picture by Jena Ali
+Picture by Zhina Ali

 The history of Nowruz dates back over 3,000 years to the Zoroastrian era.
 It was celebrated as a symbol of the triumph of light over darkness, good over evil and the renewal of life.

 Though evolved over time and adapted to customs of different regions, the essence of Nowruz remains grounded in its ancient roots, emphasising the theme of rebirth and unity.
-It is celebrated by many ethnic groups in Middle East and Central Asia.
+It is celebrated by many ethnic groups in the Middle East and Central Asia.

 Nowruz is celebrated for 13 days, with preparations beginning well before the official start of the new year.
-In days leading up to the occasion, families engage in a thorough spring cleaning, a practice known as “Khaneh Tekani”.
+In the days leading up to the occasion, families engage in a thorough spring cleaning, a practice known as “Khaneh Tekani”.

 • Seer: Garlic, symbolising health and beauty